rad182/potential/README.md

 Each team does task management slightly differently, but in general we use [Trello](https://trello.com) for high-level tasks and github issues for project-level tasks.
 Ask your mentor to get you signed up and subscribed to the relevant Trello boards.

-##### Github
+##### GitHub

-Artsy keeps all of our code on [Github](https://github.com/artsy).
-Make sure you have a Github account and are part of the Artsy Engineering organization.
+Artsy keeps all of our code on [GitHub](https://github.com/artsy).
+Make sure you have a GitHub account and are part of the Artsy Engineering organization.
 If you can’t visit [this page](https://github.com/artsy/gravity), then you don’t have the right access.
 Your mentor can get you sorted out.

-You’ll notice that our Github repos are named after physics terms.
+You’ll notice that our GitHub repos are named after physics terms.
 Ask dB. if you want to know why.

 See the [engineering projects map](https://trello.com/b/VLlTIM7l/artsy-engineering-projects-map) for an in-depth look at our (many) repos and who owns them.
 It can be a bit overwhelming, so here is a breakdown of a few important ones: